Coleridge-Initiative-org/adrf-userdocs/docs/_source/onboarding/credentials.rst

 Account Credentials
 ===================

 The ADRF uses two-factor authentication for additional security.
-You'll need to install an one-time password (OTP) application to your mobile device such as DuoMobile.
+You'll need to install a one-time password (OTP) application to your mobile device such as DuoMobile.

 Download DuoMobile
 ^^^^^^^^^^^^^^^^^^